calwilee/LoLML/README.md

 ## Additional Features

-> `inhibitors` (Nominal)
+> `inhibitors` (Quantitative)

 Inhibitors protect the team's nexuses.
 This makes this structure a very strong feature to include in our model for a number of reasons.
 Firstly, a team cannot damage the enemy team's nexus without destroying at least one inhibitor.
 Therefore a team cannot win if they do not break an inhibitor.
 This fact alone makes this feature very strong.
 Secondly, breaking an inhibitor grants a team super minions, effectively forcing one opponent to clear these minions, leaving them stuck in their base for 5 minutes, until the inhibitor respawns.
 This gives the team a huge advantage in securing objectives, as they essentially will always have a numbers advantage.

 ## Algorithm and Hyperparameters

 For this model, we chose to use a Random Forest classifier in order to train multiple decision trees on our data and reduce the risk of overfitting.
+We tuned our hyperparameters with a gridsearch.
+Our search produced varying results, but we received best test accuracy with a `max_depth` of 12, `n_estimators` of 5 and a entropy as our `criterion`.

+## Baseline Improvements
+We made several improvements to our baseline model improving our test accuracy from 84% to 96%.
+Our training accuracy did not change significantly.
+We attribute this improvement to a number of factors:

+> Our baseline model was based purely off of domain knowledge

+We selected our features based on our past experiences with League of Legends.
+With our final model, we ran a number of trials in order to determine which features provided the most impact, as well as examined some features more rigorously.

+> Inhibitors

+We came to the realization that inhibitors should be a very strong feature, as a value of 0 in this feature guarantees a loss for the team.
+Including inhibitors greatly improved our accuracy.

+> Hyperparameters

+We did not tune our hyperparameters for our baseline model, compared to the tuning we did for our final model.
+This is another source of improvement in test accuracy.

+> Feature Engineering

+We engineered our own feature, `soul_type`.
+This feature essentially summarizes the dragon columns.
+We used `OneHotEncoder()` on this feature.
+We applied StandardScaler() to both `golddiffat15` and `xpdiffat15`, as these features had a large range.